ptypes-nlesc/stereotype-map/README.md

 [![python-package](https://github.com/ptypes-nlesc/stereotype-map/actions/workflows/python-package.yml/badge.svg)](https://github.com/ptypes-nlesc/data-profiling/actions/workflows/python-package.yml)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=ptypes-nlesc_stereotype-map&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=ptypes-nlesc_stereotype-map)

-Python scripts for the https://research-software-directory.org/projects/ptypes project.
-This includes pre-processing scripts to clean, tokenize, remove stopwords, lemmatize, and sample as well data exploration utilities.

 ### Motivation
-We want to associate stereotypes in online pornography (short text descripions) to the video tags they can be best described with.
-We also want to explore the tags and understand which tags are correlated and co-occur in the same video and why?
+We aim to connect stereotypes found in online pornography (through short text descriptions) with the most relevant video titles and tags.
+Additionally, we seek to explore and analyze the tags to understand their correlations and the frequency of their co-occurrence within the same videos, along with the reasons behind these patterns.

 ### Requirements
 Python 3.9+